 Here follow the main outcomes of the sea surface temperature validation.
-The GT simulation carried out in active model for the period 2018-2019 (with one month - December 2017 - of spin-up) has been analyzed to assess the accuracy of model in comparison with satellite temperature.
+The GT simulation carried out in active model for the period 2018-2019 (with one month - December 2017 - of spin-up) has been analyzed to assess the accuracy of the model in comparison with satellite temperature.
 In particular, the temperature field at surface layer of model has been compared with CMEMS observation product: Mediterranean Sea Ultra High Resolution (0.01°) Sea Surface Temperature Analysis (SST_MED_SST_L4_NRT_OBSERVATIONS_010_004, Buongiorno Nardelli et al., 2013).
 The comparison refers to the instantaneous value at 00:00 of the model surface temperature against the satellite foundation SST (~ SST at midnight).
 Figure 11 shows the time series (January 2018-December 2019) of daily SST BIAS and RMSE, between model and satellite observation, averaged over the whole Gulf of Taranto domain (see Figure 3a).
 The model is in well agreement with the observation, describing the pattern of seasonal cycle of temperature (Figure 11a).
 BIAS and RMSE time series are displayed in Figure 11b and Figure 11c respectively, showing a mean (over the entire domain and entire timeseries 2018-2019) BIAS of 0.17C and a RMSE of 0.64C.
 The larger discrepancy between model and observations are reported in April-May 2018, May-June 2019 and August-September 2019.

 The GT system was adopted also to run a short-term period (1-11 October 2014, +5 days of spin-up) which we have the availability of different observing dataset (ADCP and CTD) collected during an oceanographic survey named MREA14 and described in Pinardi et al. (2016).
-The velocity fields of GT have been compared with the observed ADCP data recorded at the surface (see the location in Figure 2) and with CMEMS-Med model in Figure 12.
-The comparison shows a remarkable similarity between the GT model fields and the observations, demonstrating that SURF-U is capable of propagating the tidal sea level from the lateral open boundary condition to inshore.
+The velocity fields of GT have been compared with the observed ADCP data recorded at the surface (see the location in Figure 2) and with the CMEMS-Med model in Figure 12.
+The comparison shows a remarkable similarity between the GT model fields and the observations, which is evident in the tidal cycle affecting the circulation and on the directions.
+The results demonstrate that the GT model is capable of propagating the tidal signal from the lateral open boundary condition to inshore.